nest/nest-docker/README.md

 Be careful with the version 'all'.
 This really takes a long time.

-After every build of a NEST docker image, there are two more images - the one with the name of the NEST version (e.g. 'nest/nest-docker-master') and another without any name.
-The latest you can delete.
+After every build of a NEST docker image, there are two more images - the one with the name of the NEST version (e.g. 'nest/nest-docker:master') and another without any name.
+The last one you can delete.
 More information about this so called 'multi-stage build' here:
 <https://docs.docker.com/develop/develop-images/multistage-build/>